What Exactly Is Umami? Experts Weigh In On The Science & Flavor Of This Taste

 The short answer is: No one really knows for sure.
-There's some research that links MSG to things like anxiety, headaches, weight gain, and metabolic disorders.
+There's some research1 that links MSG to things like anxiety, headaches, weight gain, and metabolic disorders.
 That's because glutamate is an excitatory neurotransmitter, meaning it turns on your nervous system and revs you up, so to speak.

 But most of the studies that connected MSG to ill health effects used a really large amount—more than you would ever normally consume.
-And a December 2018 report in Annals of Nutrition and Metabolism shows that dietary glutamate doesn't cross the blood-brain barrier and, as a result, doesn't actually increase the glutamate levels in your brain.
+And a December 2018 report in Annals of Nutrition and Metabolism2 shows that dietary glutamate doesn't cross the blood-brain barrier and, as a result, doesn't actually increase the glutamate levels in your brain.

 Nevertheless, it's hard to ignore the anecdotal stories from people who say they experience anxiety, brain fog, fatigue, and mood swings after consuming MSG.
 It's possible that some people are extra sensitive to the effects of MSG and others do OK with small amounts.